w0lek/ezgl/doc/qtport.md

 ## Goal:
 - seamless incremental migration
 - migrate each individual component, with validating result
-- initial idea is to get cairo-like QPainter implementation at initial stage without advanced render optimization
+- initial idea is to get cairo-like QPainter implementation at initial stage without advanced render optimization, so we basically copy cairo->QPainter API 1 to 1.
 - apply SW render optimization, and HW render optimization if needed after the Qt port is done

 **Note:** Intermediate result mostly keeps the API (function signatures) stable to minimize the code diff, and provide easy way to compare GTK/Qt code side by side without switching editor context.